European shares dip as Carlsberg warns on Russia profits

 LONDON, Aug 20 European shares dipped on Wednesday, ending a two-day rally, with investors rattled by Carlsberg's warning that profits would fall this year due to deteriorating conditions in Russia.

-The U.S. Federal Reserve is set to release minutes from its July 29-30 policy meeting at 1800 GMT which may give clues on its outlook for interest rates.
+The U.S. Federal Reserve is set to release minutes from its July 29-30 policy meeting at 1800 GMT which could give insight on its outlook for interest rates.

-Shares in Carlsberg fell 3.6 percent after warning on profits.
+Shares in Carlsberg fell 3.6 percent.
 The Danish brewer derives 35 percent of its profits from Russia, making it a test case of how European companies will be affected by tit-for-tat sanctions between the West and Russia over the conflict in Ukraine.

-Overall, investors were wary of equities, hit in the last few weeks by fears of an escalation in the Ukrainian crisis which has revealed new vulnerabilities in Europe's stumbling economy.
+Investors were wary about equities, hit in the last few weeks by fears of an escalation in the Ukrainian crisis which has revealed new vulnerabilities in Europe's stumbling economy.

 The violence in Ukraine and sanctions against Russia, a major energy supplier to Europe, have muddied the forecasts of a number of multinationals including Henkel, Adidas and Rheinmetall.

 "I think (Ukraine-Russia) does provide a deep-seated concern in that it is a seemingly intractable problem for both sides and it does now have serious economic consequences ...
-The recovery may in some regions actually be reaching a point where it's going to slow down in the foreseeable future," Seven Investment Management chief investment strategist Ros Price said.
+The recovery may in some regions actually be reaching a point where it's going to slow down in the foreseeable future," said Ros Price, chief investment strategist at Seven Investment Management.

-"There is a lot of opportunity (within equities) but there is a lot of downside risk," she said, noting her preference for exporters to Asia and China where growth seems to be picking up.
+"There is a lot of opportunity (within equities) but there is a lot of downside risk."
+Price would look to back firms which export to Asia and China where growth appears to be picking up.

-Stocks had been helped this week by strong U.S. housing data and soft UK inflation figures.
+Stocks had been helped earlier this week by strong U.S. housing data and soft UK inflation figures.

 "The recent rebound from the June-August drop should help European indexes retrace about 50 percent of the pullback, but beyond that, the upside potential is quite limited.
 Indexes are stuck in a range," Aurel BGC analyst Gerard Sagnier said.

-The FTSEurofirst 300 - which had tumbled 7 percent between late June and early August - has recovered nearly half of that slide, testing the 50-percent Fibonacci retracement level on Wednesday, at 1,348.11 points.
+The FTSEurofirst 300 - which had tumbled 7 percent between late June and early August - has recovered nearly half of the slide, with the index testing the 50 percent Fibonacci retracement level on Wednesday, at 1,348.11 points.

-Luxottica declined to comment.
+Luxottica declined to address Guerra's future.
 Guerra, widely seen as a driving force behind Luxottica's success in recent years, has been CEO since 2004.

-After the market close, German chipmaker Infineon said that it had agreed to buy U.S.-based International Rectifier for about $3 billion in cash.
+Meanwhile, Germany's Infineon is poised to buy a U.S.-based semiconductor company for about $2 billion, a person close to the deal told Reuters.
+Its shares fell 1.5 percent.

+Bloomberg earlier cited people familiar with the matter as saying a deal could be announced later on Wednesday.

 Europe bourses in 2014: link.reuters.com/pap87v